stefanbutura/redify/README.md

 1. Create a database

-2. Copy config.example.yml into config.yml
+2. Copy config.example.yml into config.yml and edit it

-3. Add your Redmine instances, mapping the project names to the Clockify projects IDS
+    * Add your Redmine instances, mapping the project names to the Clockify projects IDS

-4. Add your users, mapping their Redmine email to their Clockify API key
+    * Add your users, mapping their Redmine email to their Clockify API key

-5. Edit your database connection
+    * Edit your database connection

-6. Patch your Redmine instances using patch/time-entry-query.patch.
+3. Patch your Redmine instances using patch/time-entry-query.patch.
 This makes Redmine support updated_on queries for time entries - mandatory for fetching time entries updated after a certain date.

 # How to run